I-Vuckovic/NgBooking-with-neo4j/README.md

 ## Instruction on how to set up neo4j

 The app itself is launched as a normal Angular app, the instructions are already given.
 Once the app is built in the folder `src/environments/neo4j.ts` there is a constant `credentials` where the neo4j credentiants are put.
 For the sake of this project as it is a college asignment it is hardcoded.
+There is a dump file, which is named after the last date it has been updated, which should be imported into the neo4j server, there is also a graph.db folder which can be put directly into the neo4j directory but this is not recommended.